 With PGD your doctor can identify translocations in chromosomes (rearrangements of parts of chromosomes) as well as single mutations in genes that can cause genetic diseases.

-Cost of PGD and PGS
+Cost of PGD

-Advantages of PGD
+Benefits of PGD testing

-Risks of PGD Testing
+Limitations and Risks of PGD Testing

 - Extra time needed before embryo implantation